Hitcents/unity3d-standards/coding.md

 }
 ```

 Also make sure your spaces are formatted appropriately. = and == should have spaces around them.
 The curly brace trick will fix these, too.
+You can also hit Ctrl+F, Ctrl+D in Visual Studio if you can remember that hotkey.

 #Comments